tomalak7/tomalak7.github.io/_pages/about.md

 Projects and Jobs
 ------
 If you are highly motivated-bachelor/master/PhD student, or postdocs and seeking for opportunities to continue research, please do not hesitate to contact me via [Email](mailto:sashatomalak@icloud.com).

+Our group invites applications for one postdoctoral position, starting in 2026.
+Applicants must hold a PhD in nuclear or particle physics by the time of appointment.
+The starting date can be negotiated.

+The candidates with experience in neutrino physics, QED radiative corrections, precision calculations, effective field theories, low-energy electroweak interactions, lepton scattering, hadron phenomenology, chiral perturbation theory, and nuclear structure are encouraged to apply.

+The appointment is initially for two years.
+Extension to a third year is possible depending on performance, project status, and funding.

+Applications received by January 15th, 2026 will receive full consideration.
+The position will remain open until filled.
+Applications are accepted at [AJO](https://academicjobsonline.org/ajo/jobs/31194)
 --->